-But when I did my first Vice Detox of 2015, it was the prong of my trio (which also including alcohol and sugar) that I missed the least.
+But when I did my experiment with natural liver detox in order to heal perioral dermatitis, it was the elimination (which also including alcohol and sugar) that I missed the least.
 The withdrawal was short and fairly straight forward—two days of mild headaches—whereas my body’s response to detoxing sugar was longer, more violent and varied.

-Because of what the experience taught me about my cravings, I’ve mostly kept caffeine out of my life.
+Because of what my personal experience cutting out caffeine taught me about my cravings, I’ve mostly kept coffee out of my life.
 I drink green tea most days, but not all.
 And sometimes on weekends or over vacation when I really want to indulge my taste buds, I’ll have an espresso or almond milk latte.

-When I started the 4 Weeks to Wellness Program, which kicks off with a week-long mini vice detox, I was surprised by how many people were most dreading giving up coffee.
+When I started the 4 Weeks to Wellness Program, which kicks off with a week-long mini vice detox where we cut out sugar, alcohol and caffeine, I was surprised by how many people were most dreading giving up coffee.
 When it was over, I was also shocked by how many people surprised themselves by deciding, like me, to stick with it.

 Coffee is a polarizing ingredient in the wellness world, seen as a drug by some and a superfood by others.
-As I write about in The Wellness Project book, your tolerance really comes down to how well you metabolize it, which varies from person to person and can be affected by a number of variables (hormonal birth control being a biggie).
+As I write about in my book, The Wellness Project, your tolerance really comes down to how well you metabolize it, which varies from person to person and can be affected by a number of variables (hormonal birth control being a biggie).

 Even if it wasn’t necessarily on your resolution list this year, I think everyone can benefit from going caffeine-free for a short period of time.
 If you suffer from hormonal imbalances (PCOS, endometriosis, thyroid issues) or symptoms of such (bad skin, unpredictable digestion), coffee might be a below-the-radar culprit or contributor.